Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Backaction evading measurement using hybrid OMS

 where $ \chi_c (\omega) = (\frac{\kappa}{2} - i \omega)^{-1} $ is the optical susceptibility.
 Based on the definitions (\ref{SsQA})-(\ref{SsQb}), the stationary power spectrum of the quadrature $Q$ is obtained as

 where $ \chi_m(\omega) = (\frac{\gamma}{2} - i \omega)^{-1} $ is the Bogoliubov mode susceptibility and $n_{bad}(\omega) $ is defined as

 This expression shows the number of quanta in the frequency domain which is added to the spectrum of $ \hat Q $ due to the interaction with the cavity field.
-Indeed, $ n_{bad}$ corresponds to the back-action noise injected to the $ \hat Q$ spectrum arising from the coupling of the Bogoliubov mode of the BEC to the probe system.
-The subscript $bad$ refers to the bad-cavity limit.
+Indeed, $ n_{bad}$ corresponds to the backaction noise injected to the $ \hat Q$ spectrum arising from the coupling of the Bogoliubov mode of the BEC to the probe system.
+The subscript $bad$ refers to the bad-cavity limit where $ \kappa \gg\omega_m $.
 Notice that in the limit of $ \kappa \ll\omega_m $, i.e., in the good-cavity limit, $n_{bad}$ at resonance is approximated as $ n_{bad} (0) \approx \frac{\kappa (G \alpha_{max})^2}{16 \gamma \omega_m ^2},$ which goes to zero.
-It shows that the interaction-induced noise can be neglected in this limit and therefore we can do a back-action evading measurement on $\hat Q$.
+It shows that the interaction-induced noise can be neglected in this limit and therefore we can perform a backaction evading measurement on $\hat Q$.

-On the other hand, the spectrum of the conjugate operator $ \hat P $ is given by
+On the other hand, the spectrum of the conjugate operator $ \hat P $ is given by \cite{fani2020BA}

 where